What is the procedure for applying to a Max Planck institute?

 1. I would like to apply as a trainee at a Max Planck institute.
 What requirements must I fulfil?

 The requirements vary widely, dependent on the institute and the position you are applying for.
 Generally, however, a high-standard school-leaving certificate is expected with good grades in German, mathematics and English.
 It is also important that you be able to express yourself well both verbally and in writing, and demonstrate motivation, commitment, flexibility and personal as well as team skills.
-For current job offers, follow this link.
+Current job offers.

 2. What documents do I need to make a successful application as a trainee?